ministryofjustice/cloud-platform-user-guide/source/documentation/monitoring-an-app/application-metrics.md

 #### Add Service endpoint and ServiceMonitor

 We need to expose the metrics endpoint with a `Service` and tell the Cloud Platform Prometheus to scrape the endpoint with `ServiceMonitor` object in Kubernetes.
+A `ServiceMonitor`is a custom resource definition ([CRD](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/)) that allows you to automatically generate Prometheus scrape configuration based on a specified resource.

-In this example, we're using the same port to expose both our application and metrics endpoint so we'll need to query our existing `Service` for the current port name and number.
+In this example, we're using the same port to expose both our application and metrics endpoint so we'll need to query our existing `Service` for the current port name.
 However, if you're exposing a different port you'll need to either amend your current `Service` or create a new one.

 Let's find out our current port name and number by running:

 ```
-kubectl get svc -n <namespace>
+kubectl -n <namespace> get svc rails-app-service -o=jsonpath={.spec.ports[0].name}
 ```

+As you can see, the name of the port we're exposing is `http`.

 Create and apply your service monitor `<application>-serviceMonitor.yaml`, as below: